 What is a Health Savings Account, and How Does an HSA Work?

 A Health Savings Account is like a personal savings account for qualified medical expenses that you can contribute to on a pre-tax basis each year if you enrolled in a high-deductible health plan (HDHP).
 As you pay medical-related costs out-of-pocket, you can reimburse yourself from your HSA to cover those expenses each year.
 Health savings accounts were signed into law by President George W. Bush in 2003.
-As of June 30, 2021, there is now an estimated $92.9 billion held in over 31 million HSAs, according to research conducted by Devenir.
+By the end of 2023, there was an estimated $123 billion held in over 37 million HSAs, according to research conducted by Devenir.

 Tax Benefits of an HSA